 In August 2014, \$50 million of capital bond funding was authorized by the Commonwealth for MBI to develop last mile solutions designed to bring broadband from centralized hubs to individual end users ("Last Mile").
-During fiscal year 2018 a new \$45 million bond authorization by the Commonwealth was approved.
-Of this amount, \$32 million was authorized to ensure that all Last Mile towns will have a funded solution and that unserved towns receiving a grant from the Executive Office of Housing and Economic Development (EOHED) will have access to a contingency fund for possible make ready cost overages.
-The remaining \$13 million was authorized for MBI to have sufficient bond funds to complete the Last Mile program over the coming years and for future capital investment in its middle mile broadband network, MassBroadband 123.
+In fiscal year 2018, an additional \$45 million in bond authorization was approved by the Commonwealth.
+The additional funding was authorized to ensure that all Last Mile towns will have a funded solution, including access to a contingency fund for possible make ready cost overages for municipally-owned, fiber-to-the home projects, as well as funds for required investments in MBI's middle mile broadband network, MassBroadband 123.

-Management's Discussion and Analysis (Unaudited) Years Ended June 30, 2018 and 2017
+Management's Discussion and Analysis (Unaudited) Years Ended June 30, 2019 and 2018